• Skip to primary navigation

 Flour, water, tiny bit of yeast, stir, wait a while: poolish!

-Make the poolish by mixing flour, water and yeast with a spatula or dough whisk until well combined (about 30 seconds), cover the bowl with clingfilm and leave to develop at room temperature for 8 hours.
+Make the poolish by mixing flour, water and yeast with a spatula or dough whisk until well combined (about 30 seconds).
+Cover the bowl and leave to develop at room temperature for 8 hours.

 Making the pizza dough